 The Sunday before I leave we have a goodbye lunch for which the grandma slaughters two chickens.
 I had seen that vendors sell cages of chickens at the market, so when they asked what I wanted for lunch I jokingly said we should buy one.
 After all, I hadn’t been eating in line with my vegetarian habits that month and I think that when one eats chicken, one should at least be able to see it slaughtered.
 We did and after grandma twists their necks, I learned how to clean and cook them.

 So where does all the profit from the tourism industry go?
-I guess a lot of it goes to flight tickets of these European and American do-gooders; after all they also want to see their family once in a while.
-This is understandable, but prevents the country from earning their fair share of profit.
+I guess a lot of it goes to flight tickets of these European and American do-gooders; after all, they also want to see their family once in a while.
+This is understandable but prevents the country from earning its fair share of profit.
 Besides that, their precious land is increasingly in the hands of foreigners.
-This is why I advise every other traveler to talk to the people on the street, don’t be afraid and take your time while travelling.
-Avoid tours, fancy restaurants, shuttles and party hostels.
+This is why I advise every other traveler to talk to the people on the street, don’t be afraid, and take your time while traveling.
+Avoid tours, fancy restaurants, shuttles, and party hostels.
 Stay calm when you are alone and you’ll meet the nicest people.
 Travel open-minded and unplanned and more realistic experiences will follow.

-And lastly, if you ever go to Guatemala; go to San Andrés, knock at the door of the yellow house opposite the police station and ask ‘Hay escuala aqui?’
+And lastly, if you ever go to Guatemala; go to San Andrés, knock at the door of the yellow house opposite the police station and ask ‘Hay Pascuala Aqui?’

 by Megan S. (New York, NY)